MechanicalRabbit/DataKnots.jl/doc/src/start.md

 In this nested display, commas are used to separate fields and semi-colons separate values.

-### Expression Labels
+### Expressions & Output Labels

-Reusable pipeline expressions can be independently defined.
-They may be optionally labeled using the pair syntax (`=>`).
-Consider a pipeline `EmployeeCount` that, within a context of a department, returns the number of employees for that department.
+Pipeline expressions can be independently defined, encapsulating logic and enabling reuse.
+Further, the output column of these named pipelines may be labeled using the pair syntax (`=>`).
+Consider an `EmployeeCount` pipeline that, within the context of a department, returns the number of employees in that department.

     EmployeeCount =
       :count =>